-On a car ride through the city, I spotted what I believed to be a diamond in the rough… the very rough.
-At the sight of what looked like carved wood, sitting at the side of the road, next to garbage bags I was compelled to stop.
+On a car ride one day, I spotted what I believed to be a diamond in the rough… the very rough.
+At the sight of what looked like carved wood sitting next to garbage bags, I was compelled to stop.

-Inspecting away I went.
-It was a carved chest and although I had strong suspicions of it being made of wood, water stains made me think it could also be man made of some sort of composite material.
+What I’d spotted was a multicoloured chest that despite its dirt, was covered with lovely bas relief designs.
+I had strong suspicions of it being made of wood, although water stains on the surface made me think it could also be a man made composite material.
 I decided to bring it home and investigate further (I’d know of course, once I started to sand it).
 After a good check for bugs- which I was happy to discover were absent, I put it in the trunk.

-It turned out that the chest had indeed been made out of carved wooden planks (water stains were only in the paint) and to my horror, I realized that someone’s beautiful handicraft had been turned into a dog house.
-I was determined to clean them up so the beautiful carvings could be honoured again once 🙂
+It turned out that the chest had indeed been made wood (water stains were only in the paint) but then, it had been turned into a dog house.
+With a bit of sadness in my heart (how could anyone use someone’s beautiful handicraft in this way….)
+I was determined to clean the panels so the beautiful carvings could be honoured once again!

-I painted the panels and scuffed them up again a little with sand paper.
+I then painted the panels and scuffed them up again a little with sand paper.

 One of the smaller panels was given a cleaner look, not so rustic and worn and is now ready to be put up 🙂

 4 Comments Add yours

 Très beau travail!
 Vous avez l’œil Madame!
 Ils devaient l’aimer leur chien pour lui faire l’honneur de vivre dans une si belle maison!
 Continuez à redonner une deuxième ou troisième vie à ces matériaux qui se trouvent sur votre chemin.
 Dans notre monde où l’on achète et l’on jette … vous donnez un bel exemple des choix que l’on peut faire.

 Oh my Val!
 Love love it!
 Right up my alley… 👍